 I also visually inspect and sniff test anything if I feel I’m pushing the limit.

 But I’m more careful with foods that aren’t dry and/or highly acidic and tend to treat them like any other leftovers.
 The USDA recommends consuming leftovers within three to four days.
 That’s how I’d handle a can of corn once opened, for example.
 The canning process renders the corn “commercially sterile,” making it perfectly safe at room temperature while everything is still sealed.
 But once the can is opened, the corn needs to be stored in the refrigerator and eaten relatively quickly.
-If you wait too long, spoilage microbes that can grow at refrigeration temperatures will most likely settle in, but it’s also not impossible that a pathogen could grow too.
+If you wait too long, spoilage microbes that can grow at refrigeration temperatures will most likely settle in, but it’s possible that a pathogen could grow too.

 As with any food, good kitchen practices can help your food last longer